Tissue Addressed:

 - From 2022-2023, advanced characterization and regulatory submission were made.

-- In the current ITP project stage, a clinical study protocol was developed, and the clinical study will be performed following the Pre-Submission meeting in March 2025.
+- In the current ITP project stage, a clinical study protocol was developed, and the clinical study will be performed following the pre-submission meeting in Q1 2026.

 Achievements